 Morley, weaves the threads of jazz, soul, and folk traditions into a singular tapestry of vocal and acoustic splendor — the sound wave of a life lived with uncommon devotion to human rights and environmental justice.

-Raised in vibrantly multicultural Jamaica, Queens, and educated at the United Nations School, Duke Ellington High School for the Performing Arts and Alvin Ailey, Morley travels the world to sit with and sing for visionaries on the frontiers of social change.
+Raised in vibrantly multicultural Jamaica, Queens, and educated at the United Nations School, Duke Ellington High School for the Performing Arts and Alvin Ailey, Morley performs all over the world, both as a soloist and with her self – titled band.
+She is often called on to sing for and with visionaries on the frontiers of climate and social change.

-Her music has appeared on network television, commercials and in human rights documentaries, and it has moved minds and spirits as diverse as His Holiness The Dalai Lama, Nelson Mandela, entrepreneur Richard Branson, Nobel laureates and Ela Gandhi.
-Morley has graced stages as wide-ranging as the Nomad Women’s Festival in the Sahara Desert, The United Nations and Carnegie Hall.
+Morley’s music appears on network television, commercials and in human rights documentaries, and has moved minds and spirits as diverse as His Holiness The Dalai Lama, Nelson Mandela, entrepreneur Richard Branson, Nobel laureates Jodi Williams, Mary Robinson and Ela Gandhi.
+Morley has graced stages as wide-ranging as the Nomad Women’s Festival in the Sahara Desert, to Carnegie Hall.

-Morley has been a featured performer + speaker at TEDWomen and TEDx gatherings nation wide.
-“Circle Round Dignity, Courage and Survival a performance based round table which Morley produces has been generously commissioned by Lincoln Center for Lincoln Center Atrium.
-Morley spearheaded the successful fundraiser Borderless Lullabies that continues to be a source of revenue for the pro-bono legal defense fund, KIND: Kids – In – Need – Of – Defense, to aid reuniting children with their families after being separated by ICE.
+A featured performer and speaker for TEDWomen and several TEDx gatherings nation wide, Morley created and produces “Circle Round Dignity, Courage and Survival“ a performance based round table which has been generously commissioned by Lincoln Center for Lincoln Center, over the span of four years.
+Morley spearheaded the successful fundraiser Borderless Lullabies that continues to be a source of revenue for the pro-bono legal defense fund, KIND: Kids – In – Need – Of – Defense, representing unaccompanied refugee minors in court after being separated by ICE.

-To date, Morley has released six albums of original songs via Sony, Universal and independently. five of which she self-produced as well as co-produced.
-She is a founding member of the cast of Toshi Reagon’s.
+To date, Morley has released seven albums of original songs via Sony, Universal and independently.
+She is a founding member of The Bruces and the cast of Toshi Reagon’s.
 “Parable Of The Sower – The Opera” and has penned songs for the great William Parker, Richard Bona, Youn Sun Nah, and more.
-She and Chris Bruce recently wrote and performed the theme song for, “That Kindness – A play for and by the Nurses of America” V (Formerly Eve Ensler).
+Morley and Chris Bruce wrote and performed the theme song for, “That Kindness – A play for and by the Nurses of America” V (Formerly Eve Ensler).

 Morley also uses music as a tool for dialogue facilitation and conflict resolution when working with survivors of human trafficking and war.